 2. Nesting links within other test elements and definitions of terminologies such as (target- an anchor tag attribute that specifies where to open a link and the value & href

 - another anchor tag attribute that contains the URL address of a link) was another interesting one for me.
 I did a couple of nestings to be able to achieve the app3.
-Creating web form with the form element and adding a submit button was one of my best tasks
+Creating a web form with the form element and adding a submit button was one of my best tasks

 <form action="/submit-cat-photo">